sumatrapdfreader/sumatrapdf/ext/libjpeg-turbo/README-turbo.txt

 **     Background
 *******************************************************************************

-libjpeg-turbo is a high-speed version of libjpeg for x86 and x86-64 processors which uses SIMD instructions (MMX, SSE2, etc.) to accelerate baseline JPEG compression and decompression.  libjpeg-turbo is generally 2-4x as fast as the unmodified version of libjpeg, all else being equal.
+libjpeg-turbo is a derivative of libjpeg which uses SIMD instructions (MMX, SSE2, etc.) to accelerate baseline JPEG compression and decompression on x86 and x86-64 systems.
+On such systems, libjpeg-turbo is generally 2-4x as fast as the unmodified version of libjpeg, all else being equal.

-libjpeg-turbo was originally based on libjpeg/SIMD by Miyasaka Masaru, but the TigerVNC and VirtualGL projects made numerous enhancements to the codec, including improved support for Mac OS X, 64-bit support, support for 32-bit and big endian pixel formats, accelerated Huffman encoding/decoding, and various bug fixes.
+libjpeg-turbo was originally based on libjpeg/SIMD by Miyasaka Masaru, but the TigerVNC and VirtualGL projects made numerous enhancements to the codec in 2009, including improved support for Mac OS X, 64-bit support, support for 32-bit and big endian pixel formats (RGBX, XBGR, etc.), accelerated Huffman encoding/decoding, and various bug fixes.
 The goal was to produce a fully open source codec that could replace the partially closed source TurboJPEG/IPP codec used by VirtualGL and TurboVNC.  libjpeg-turbo generally performs in the range of 80-120% of TurboJPEG/IPP.
 It is faster in some areas but slower in others.

-It was decided to split libjpeg-turbo into a separate SDK so that other projects could take advantage of this technology.
+In early 2010, libjpeg-turbo spun off into its own independent project, with the goal of making high-speed JPEG compression/decompression technology available to a broader range of users and developers.
 The libjpeg-turbo shared libraries can be used as drop-in replacements for libjpeg on most systems.